 Are tight ends still a big part of the game?
 In the midst of offensive trends of spreading the field and throwing the football at a high rate becoming the new norm in football, the answer now more than ever, is yes.

 As we uncover below, tight ends arguably present the biggest matchup problem on the field for opposing defenses.
 Tall, strong, nimble and coordinated are a few of the many terms that describe tight ends in today’s game of football.
-Elite athletes with many responsibilities in an offense, you’ll see just why their unique blend of size and athleticism plays a crucial role in offenses all across football.
+Elite athletes with many responsibilities in an offense, you’ll see just why their unique blend of size and athleticism makes them one of the most versatile and dangerous offensive positions in football.

 What does a Tight End do?